 TEA Resources for Delayed or Denied Resources for Compensatory Services

-The Early Childhood Intake Center (ECIC) evaluates children between the ages of 2 and 5, who are not in a district Pre-K program and are not yet kindergarten age, to determine if a child has a special education disability and if there is a need for special education services.
+The Early Learning Special Education Evaluation Center (SEEC) evaluates children between the ages of 2 and 5, who are not in a district Pre-K program and are not yet kindergarten age, to determine if a child has a special education disability and if there is a need for special education services.

 In 2019, the 86th Texas Legislature passed Senate Bill 139 (SB 139), which requires CCISD and other local education agencies (LEAs) in Texas to distribute the information below regarding updates in Special Education to all parents: